 Weaknesses: The discount bond market is smaller than the bond market as a whole.

 Portfolio Purpose: Smooth total portfolio volatility.
 A bond ETF that is inversely or uncorrelated to stocks is useful for rebalancing to buy equity at a discount after a market downturn.
-It also provides some fixed income, but that is really a secondary goal.
+It a

 About the data: Trailing dividend yields are constantly changing as price and earnings fluctuate.